 Finally, there are sometimes strategic reasons to select a later alleged onset date if you are age 50 or older.
 If you were between ages 50 and 54 on your alleged onset date, and Social Security finds that you are only capable of doing sedentary work, the agency will have to determine whether you are able to transfer your work skills to a sedentary position.
 If you were age 55 and up, and Social Security finds that you are only able to perform light work (standing and walking 6 of 8 hours a day and frequently lifting 10 lbs.), the agency will again be required to determine if your skills transfer to a light work level.

-When selecting your alleged onset date, it is best to consult with an experienced Social Security Disability attorney.
+When selecting your alleged onset date, it is best to consult with an experienced Social Security Disability Lawyer.
 The team at LaBovick Law Group can evaluate your case and suggest the date that will place you in the best position for success with your claim.
 Give us a call at (561) 625-8400.
 We can provide a free case evaluation and get your application started right away.